-Evolving delivery model

-We continue to evolve the way we deliver our services so our people give our clients an even better experience, improve the quality of what we do and create economic capacity to invest in the future.
+Evolving delivery model We continue to evolve the way we deliver our services so our people give our clients an even better experience, further enhance the quality of what we do and create economic capacity to invest in the future.

-Direction, coaching and supervision

-Engagement leaders and senior engagement team members are responsible and accountable for providing quality coaching throughout the audit and supervising the work completed by junior members of the team, coach the team and maintain audit quality.
-Teams utilize Aura Platinum which has capabilities to effectively monitor the progress of the engagement to make sure that all work has been completed and reviewed by relevant individuals, including the engagement leader.
+Direction, coaching and supervision Engagement leaders and senior engagement team members are responsible and accountable for providing quality coaching throughout the audit and supervising the work completed by junior members of the team, coach the team and maintain audit quality.
+Engagement teams utilise Aura which has capabilities to effectively monitor the progress of the engagement to determine that all work has been completed and reviewed by appropriate individuals, including the engagement leader.

-Consultation culture

-Consultation is key to ensuring audit quality.
+Consultation culture Consultation is key to ensuring audit quality.
 While we have formal protocols about mandatory consultation, in the pursuit of quality, we regularly consult more than the minimum requirement.
-For example, our engagement teams routinely speak with experts in areas such as taxation, valuation, actuarial and other specialities.
+For example, our engagement teams routinely speak with experts in areas such as taxation, valuation, and other specialities.

-Specialised consultation teams

-Risk & Quality, Assurance Methodology and Accounting Consulting Services teams provide technical accounting, auditing, and financial reporting as well as risk management and independence consultations.
-These specialists play a vital role in keeping our policies and guidance in these areas current by tracking new developments in regulatory, independence, accounting and auditing and providing those updates to professional staff.
+Specialised consultation teams Risk & Quality, Assurance Methodology and Accounting Consulting Services teams provide technical accounting, auditing, and financial reporting as well as risk management and independence consultations.
+These specialists play a vital role in keeping our policies and guidance in these areas current by tracking new developments in regulatory, independence, accounting and auditing, and providing those updates to professional staff.

-Quality Review Partners (QRP)

-Specific audit engagements are assigned a QRP as part of the Firm's system of quality management as required by professional standards.
-These Partners, who have the necessary experience and technical knowledge, are involved in the most critical aspects of the audit.
-For example, they may advise on matters of Firm independence, risks of material financial statement misstatement and a team's responses to those risks, and specific accounting, auditing, and financial reporting and disclosure issues.
+Quality Review Partners (QRP) Specific audit engagements are assigned a QRP as part of the member firm's system of quality management, as required by professional standards.
+These partners, who have the necessary experience and technical knowledge, are involved in the most critical aspects of the audit.
+For example, they may advise on matters of firm independence, significant risks and a team's responses to those risks, and specific accounting, auditing, and financial reporting and disclosure issues.

-Differences of opinion

-Protocols exist to resolve the situations where a difference of opinion arises between the engagement leader and either the QRP, another Assurance partner or central functions.
-These include the use of technical consultations consisting of Partners independent of the engagement.
+Differences of opinion Protocols exist to resolve the situations where a difference of opinion arises between the engagement leader and either the QRP, another Assurance partner or central functions.
+These include the use of technical panels consisting of partners independent of the engagement.